usb8/openemr-devops/kubernetes/README.md

 # Use
 1. Install (and then start) Kubernetes with Minikube or Kind or other.
-    - For Minikube or other, can find online documentation.
     - For Kind, see below for instructions sets with 1 node or 4 nodes.
-        - 1 node:
-            ```bash
-            kind create cluster
-            kubectl cluster-info --context kind-kind
-            ```
         - 4 nodes (1 control-plane node and 3 worker nodes), which will store shared volumes in host at /tmp/hostpath-provisioner to allow nodes to share volumes (you will need to remove the contents of the /tmp/hostpath-provisioner when tearing this down to prevent the shared volumes causing issues when rebuild it):
             ```bash
             kind create cluster --config kind-config-4-nodes.yaml